brianvarren/EEncoder/README.md

 - Synthesizer-specific features (acceleration, long-press)
 - Zero dependencies

-Development was assisted by Claude (Anthropic) in collaboration with Brian Varren.
+Development was assisted by Claude (Anthropic) in collaboration with the author.

 ## Contributing